 Knowing how to descale a kettle is a must - because the one thing guaranteed to put anyone off a comforting cup of tea or coffee is reaching for the kettle and spotting scummy limescale clogging up the machine.

 Descaling is part of the process of how to clean a kettle to ensure every brew is delicious.
 And although it's a common problem, it's also an easy one to resolve and thankfully there are natural remedies and cleaning hacks that do the job perfectly.

 You'll likely find most limescale inside your kettle as flakes of white material.
 But you might also find it on the outside of your kettle too, or on the rim of the kettle where you place the lid.

-Limescale isn't generally harmful (so it won't matter too much if you drink a bit with your tea), but longterm exposure to lots of it isn't exactly healthy.
-Plus, the residue can actually eat away at your kettle, which may mean you need to replace it more often.
+Limescale isn't generally harmful (so it won't matter too much if you drink a bit with your drink), but long-term exposure to lots of it isn't exactly healthy.
+Plus, the residue can actually eat away at your best kettle, which may mean you need to replace it more often.

-So how do you descale a kettle - and how can you prevent limescale from returning?
+So how do you descale a kettle and get rid of limescale and prevent it from returning?

 How to descale a kettle

 Descaling your kettle is fairly simple, and you can do it using ingredients you probably already have in your cupboards.

 1. Use a lemon or other natural cleaning methods

 There's something about the process of cleaning a kettle that makes us want to go down the natural route - to save mixing chemicals with an appliance used for making drinks.
 But of course, all methods are safe if you rinse properly after cleaning.